 The modern bow-tie appears to be a direct descendent of the basic 18th-century stock.
 The bow tie was not initially a style of neckwear specifically associated with boys.
+We note what look like bow ties in the mid-19th cntury.
+We are not sure what they were clled at the time.
 American boys in the 1940s-60s often wore bow ties when they dressed up.
 This was especially true of younger boys under 12 or 13 years of age.
 The reason for the popularity of the bow tie is probably the clip on versions which permitted the boy to wear one with out tieing a knot.
 Today boys are less likely to wear ties at all, especially bow ties.

 The dictionary defines a bow as a "flexible loop or gathering of eibbon, paper, ect. used as a decoration.
 We are discussing bows used as a clothing garment, but of course bows have other uses such as on gift packages.
 What we do not entirely understand is how to classify the bowtie.
 Is it a type of bow or an ebtirely different decorative item.
 The definition of bowtie is, "a small necktie tied in a bow at the collar".
 The term necktie began to be used in the 1840s.
 We do not, however, begin to see modern-looking neckties until the late-19th century.
 So our question becomes whether or not to differentiate bows and bow ties.
 This is more difficult than it sounds.
 We see boys wearing bows/bowties as early as the 1860s.
 A good example is John Schwensusen.
 It is difficult to determine if he is wearing a bow or bowtie.
 Of course the different is usually relatibely easy.
 Bows were usually much larger than bows anf commonly tied with tails hanging down.
 But as can be observed with John there were small nows tied without tails than can be confused with bowties.
 We have generally refferred to bowties as the relative small bows that boys began to wear about the turn-of-the 20th century, but hopefully we can refine our definition.
 We would be delighted to hear from readers with expertise on this subject.